WyoBio/Wyoming-Computational-Biology-Workshop/01_Data_Processing.md

 module load kentutils/1.04.0
 ```

-### Module 01
-In this module, we will delve into the essentials of reference genome files (.fa), gene annotation files (.gtf), and raw sequence files (.fastq).
-We'll cover the necessary commands for downloading, understanding, indexing, and performing quality control on these files.

 #### Introduction to Inputs
+In the lecture, we will delve into the essentials of reference genome files (.fa), gene annotation files (.gtf), and raw sequence files (.fastq).
+Here we will cover the necessary commands for downloading, understanding, indexing, and performing quality control on these files.

 - Reference genomes can be downloaded from Ensembl using the following links:
     - Mouse: [link]
     - Human: [link]